Alexander Maconochie (penal reformer): Later life

-Maconochie returned to the UK in 1844 and two years later published a book outlining his system.
-This had an immense influence on the development of penology.
-In 1849 he was appointed governor of the new prison at Birmingham, but was dismissed and criticised for his actions, in spite of being praised for his humanity and benevolence.
+Maconochie returned to the United Kingdom in 1844 and two years later published a book outlining his system.
+It had an immense influence on the development of penology.

+In 1849, he was appointed governor of the new prison at Birmingham but was dismissed and criticised for his actions although was praised for his humanity and benevolence.

-He died on 25 October 1860 at Morden in Surrey, still campaigning for penal reform in spite of ill-health.
+He died on 25 October 1860 at Morden, Surrey.
+He had been still campaigning for penal reform in spite of ill health.
 He was buried at St Lawrence Church, London Road, Morden, Surrey.
-His grave can still be seen in the Churchyard.
+His grave and that of his wife Mary can still be seen in the churchyard.

 Legacy

 John Barry states that "Maconochie was a pioneer in penal reform, and suffered the fate of men in advance of their times.
 His concepts and many of his practical measures are now the basis of Western penal systems".

 The Alexander Maconochie Centre, a prison in Canberra, is named in his honour.

 Sir Walter Frederick Crofton (1815–1897) introduced a variant of the 'progressive stages' system of penal discipline into the Irish convict prisons.